When you get married, life changes in unexpected ways.

 Single Life Insurance

-In the case of term life insurance, the beneficiary receives the payout only if the insured dies within the life insurance policy’s term.
+In the case of term life insurance policy, the beneficiary receives the payout only if the insured dies within the life insurance policy’s term.
 Permanent life insurance, by contrast, has no such restrictions.
 The insurance company pays the policy’s proceeds to the beneficiary whenever the insured dies, provided the policy remains active.

 Join First-To-Die Life Insurance